LucasCFM/vue-template/README.md

 -------
 ## UPGRADES
 WebPack 4.0 is out there and 5.0 is in Beta stage.
-Further more update it to use one of them
+Further more, update it to use one of them